turnerlabs/fargate/CONTRIBUTING.md

 ## Submitting Changes

-* Push your changes to a feature branch in your fork of the repository.
+* Push your changes to a feature branch in *your* fork of the repository.
-* Submit a pull request to the `develop` branch to the repository in the turnerlabs organization.
+* Submit a pull request to the `master` branch to the repository in the turnerlabs organization.

 ## Release Process

-* After a feature pull request has been merged into the `develop` branch, a CI build will be automatically kicked off.
+* After a feature pull request has been merged into the `master` branch, a CI build will be automatically kicked off.
 The CI build will run unit tests, do a multi-platform build and automatically deploy the build to the [Github releases](https://github.com/turnerlabs/fargate/releases) page as a pre-release using the latest tag (`git describe --tags`) as the version number.
-* After the core team decides which features will be included in the next release, a release branch is created (e.g., `release/v0.5`) from develop.
+* After the core team decides which features will be included in the next release the maintainers will push a release version tag.
-* The `CHANGELOG.md` file is updated to document the release in the release branch.
-* The release branch is merged to `master`, tagged, and pushed (along with tags).
 * This will kick off a build that builds using the latest tag and deploys as a Github release.
-* The release branch is then merged back to `develop`, tagged for pre-release (to start next version, e.g. v0.6.0-pre) and pushed.

 ## Licensing